Kenesaw science teacher honored for excellence

 “It’s making my classes more interesting, and I start to see more connections between things that I didn’t see before,” she said.

-Before she started teaching, this engineer would say that “squishy science isn’t my thing.”
+Before she started teaching, the former engineer would say that “squishy science isn’t my thing.”
 Having gone back and studying biology again, Benton said she now understands the connection between physics and biology and how to more easily teach it to her students.

 “Now that I have to be able to explain it to the kids and I spend so much time reading and researching, it all comes together,” she said.
 “Learning every day and making new connections is the best part.”